Rate and review teas. The most comprehensive tea resource on the web.

 What is nylon?

-Nylon is a generic designation for a broad category of synthetic polymer fabrics.
-There are a lot of different types of fabrics bearing the name "nylon".
+Nylon is a generic designation for a broad category of synthetic polymer fibers, used to make synthetic fabrics.
+Nylon itself is a broad category; there are many different types of fabrics bearing the name "nylon".

 Are nylon tea bags safe?